renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## gitlabAutoMergeableCheckAttempts

-If set to an positive integer, Renovate will use this as the number of attempts to check if a merge request on GitLab is mergeable before trying to automerge.
+If set to a positive integer, Renovate tries this many times to check if a merge request on GitLab is mergeable, before trying to automerge.
-The formula for the delay between attempts is `gitlabAutoMergeableCheckAttempts * attempt * attempt` milliseconds.
+Renovate calculates the delay between attempts with this formula: `gitlabAutoMergeableCheckAttempts * attempt * attempt` milliseconds.

 Default value: `5` (attempts results in max.
 13.75 seconds timeout).